argoproj/argo-cd/docs/proposals/decouple-application-sync-user-using-impersonation.md

 #### Multiple matches of destinations

-If there are multiple matches for a given destination, the closest match would be used.
+If there are multiple matches for a given destination, the first valid match in the list of `destinationServiceAccounts` would be used.

 eg:
 Lets assume that the `AppProject` has the below `destinationServiceAccounts` configured.
 ```
   ...
   destinationServiceAccounts:
     - server: https://kubernetes.default.svc
-      namespace: *
+      namespace: guestbook-prod
-      defaultServiceAccount: generic-deployer
+      defaultServiceAccount: guestbook-prod-deployer
     - server: https://kubernetes.default.svc
       namespace: guestbook-*
       defaultServiceAccount: guestbook-generic-deployer
     - server: https://kubernetes.default.svc
-      namespace: guestbook-prod
+      namespace: *
-      defaultServiceAccount: guestbook-prod-deployer
+      defaultServiceAccount: generic-deployer
   ...
 ```
-- If the application destination namespace is `myns`, then the service account `generic-deployer` would be used as that matches the regex `*` and there aren't any other close matches.
+- If the application destination namespace is `myns`, then the service account `generic-deployer` would be used as the first valid match is the glob pattern `*` and there are no other valid matches in the list.
-- If the application destination namespace is `guestbook-dev` or `guestbook-stage`, then both regex `*` and `guestbook-*` matches, however `guestbook-*` is the closest match and hence, the service account `guestbook-generic-deployer` would be used for the impersonation.
+- If the application destination namespace is `guestbook-dev` or `guestbook-stage`, then both glob patterns `*` and `guestbook-*` are valid matches, however `guestbook-*` pattern appears first and hence, the service account `guestbook-generic-deployer` would be used for the impersonation.
-- If the application destination namespace is `guestbook-prod`, then there are three candidates, however the closet match is the one with service account `guestbook-prod-deployer` and that would be used for the impersonation.
+- If the application destination namespace is `guestbook-prod`, then there are three candidates, however the first valid match in the list is the one with service account `guestbook-prod-deployer` and that would be used for the impersonation.

+#### Application resources referring to multiple namespaces
+If application resources have hardcoded namespaces in the git repository, would different service accounts be used for each resource during the sync operation ?

+The service account to be used for impersonation is determined on a per Application level rather than on per resource level.
+The value specified in `Application.spec.destination.namespace` would be used to determine the service account to be used for the sync operation of all resources present in the `Application`.

 ### Security Considerations